-To support implementation of the African Union declaration and the Southern Africa Development Community strategic plan which states that six countries - Botswana, Namibia, South Africa and Swaziland, as well as the island states of Madagascar and Zanzibar - take immediate steps to eliminate malaria, the Malaria Elimination Initiative formed a partnership with the Clinton Health Access Initiative (CHAI) to help Botswana, Namibia, South Africa, and Swaziland develop sound, aggressive and evidence-based strategic and operational plans for elimination, mobilize sufficient resources, and effectively manage ongoing implementation of elimination programs, in accordance with national and regional goals.
+From 2008 to 2012, the Malaria Elimination Initiative partnered with the Clinton Health Access Initiative (CHAI) to help Botswana, Namibia, South Africa, and Swaziland develop sound, aggressive and evidence-based strategic and operational plans for elimination, mobilize sufficient resources, and effectively manage ongoing implementation of elimination programs, in accordance with national and regional goals.